Briggens House

 Briggens House is a Grade II listed 18th-century house and parklands near the village of Roydon, Essex, England.
 It has a number of features from the garden designer Charles Bridgeman from 1720.
 There are also some remains of the pleasure gardens developed by Lord Hunsden in 1908.

 1700-1800

 The house was first built and owned by Sir Thomas Foster whose descendant sold it to the Crowley family.
 Robert Chester, a director of the South Sea Company bought it in 1706 who made many substantial changes to the house and grounds, commissioning Charles Bridgeman to work on the gardens.

 1940s: Special Operations Executive (Polish Section)

 The house was owned by the 4th Baron Aldenham Walter Gibbs the Deputy Chairman of Westminster Bank.
-From 1941, Briggens House was used by the Special Operations Executive (SOE) as the main forgery operation to support their secret agents List of SOE agents and undercover special forces.
+From 1941, Briggens House was used by the Special Operations Executive (SOE) as the main forgery operation to support their secret agents and undercover special forces.
 When the house was requisitioned by the War Office the family was allowed to stay in residence which was very rare in cases such as this.